YJPL/alternate/README.md

 This runs a series of tasks: minifies CSS, images and Javascript.

-This command builds the site locally on port 4000, with livereload so you can quickly revise design changes.(the project uses
+This command builds the site locally on port 4000, with livereload so you can quickly revise design changes.

 ## Responsive images